zey-2/5m-data-1.9-eda-advanced/studies.md

 ## Brief

-In this lesson, we will learn about advanced data transformation and statistical analysis.
+In this lesson, we will learn how to apply correlation, join and reshape data, aggregate and cross tabulate data, handle date time data, and apply window functions.

 ### Foundation